bytefish/bytefish.de/blog/colormaps_in_opencv.md

 # Colormaps in OpenCV #

-## introduction ##
+## Introduction ##

-It's a fact, that human perception isn't built for observing fine changes in grayscale images.
-Human sensors (eyes and stuff) are more sensitive to observing changes between colors, so you often need to recolor your grayscale images to get a clue about them.
 Yesterday I needed to visualize some data in [OpenCV](http://opencv.org).
-And while it's easy to apply a colormap in [MATLAB](http://www.mathworks.de/index.html), [OpenCV](http://opencv.org) doesn't come with predefined colormaps.
-I don't have much knowledge about colormaps and I am totally off when it comes to choosing colors anyway (my former art teacher will acknowledge), but there are people with a lot more experience.
-One page I've found is the blog of [Matteo Niccoli](http://mycarta.wordpress.com), who shares some colormaps on [his FEX page](http://www.mathworks.com/matlabcentral/fileexchange/authors/87376), along with a lot of interesting links.

-In the end I simply took the interpolation steps from the [GNU Octave](http://www.gnu.org/software/octave/) colormaps and turned them into C++ classes.
+It's easy to apply a colormap in [MATLAB](http://www.mathworks.de/index.html), but [OpenCV](http://opencv.org) doesn't come with predefined colormaps.
+So I simply took the interpolation steps from the [GNU Octave](http://www.gnu.org/software/octave/) colormaps and turned them into C++ classes.

 The source code is on github:

 * [https://github.com/bytefish/colormaps-opencv](https://github.com/bytefish/colormaps-opencv)

-Please note: This code has been contributed to OpenCV and is available in the ``contrib`` module since OpenCV 2.4.
-Simply use ``cv::applyColorMap``, the same way as described in this article ([Official documentation](http://docs.opencv.org/trunk/modules/contrib/doc/facerec/colormaps.html)).

-## using the code ##
+## Using the code ##

 You only need ``cv::applyColorMap`` to apply a colormap on a given image.
 The signature of ``cv::applyColorMap`` is: